DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm.md

 3. Restart the Docker containers.
 4. [Explore the performance observability of your services in Datadog][6].

    <div class="alert alert-info">You can optionally set an environment for your services and other telemetry that pass through the Agent.
-Read <a href="#tagging-observability-data-by-environment">tagging observability data by environment</a> to learn how. </div>
+Read <a href="#env-docker">tagging observability data by environment</a> to learn how. </div>

-### Tagging observability data by environment
+### Tagging observability data by environment {#env-docker}

 Set `DD_ENV` in the library injector installation command for Docker to automatically tag instrumented services and other telemetry that pass through the Agent with a specific environment.
 For example, if the Agent is installed in your staging environment, set `DD_ENV=staging` to associate your observability data with `staging`.